freshcom/freshcom-api-reference/content/identity.md

 ## Account

-An Account represents a business or an app that uses the FreshCom API and pay to FreshCom using the same billing information.
-When you as the developer sign up for FreshCom, an Account is automatically created for you.
+An account represents a business or an app that uses the Freshcom API and pay to Freshcom using the same billing information.
+When you as the developer sign up for Freshcom, an account is automatically created for you.
 You can created more accounts as needed, for example if you are a freelancer that builds e-commerce app for different clients then you can create an account for each of your client to keep track of billing.

 Attribute              | Type     | Description
 -----------------------|----------|-----------